cfe-lab/MiCall/CONTRIBUTING.md

     id of the new pipelines.
 You might find the Kive project's `dump_pipeline.py` and `upload_pipeline.py` scripts helpful.
 They are in the `utils` folder.
-8. Process all the samples from test_samples.csv on the Kive test server using the `release_test_*.py` scripts to compare the results of the new release with the previous version.
+8. Process all the samples from test_samples.csv on the Kive test server, and run the micall_watcher service on a VirtualBox.
+Use the `release_test_*.py` scripts to compare the results of the new release with the previous version.
 Get the comparison signed off to begin the release process.